yochaigal/cairn/wip/2e/setting-seeds.md

 - What power do the Factions have over the people who live here?
 - Who or what threatens their agendas?
 - How would a faction interact with any newcomers (e.g. an adventuring party)?
-- How does the region's terrain and weather effect the people that live here?
+- How does the region's terrain and weather affect the people that live here?

-You should now have a sufficient idea about the people and terrain of this region, and are finally ready to form these results into a coherent theme.
+You should now have a sufficient idea about the people and terrain of this region, and your first region is now complete.
+To expand your realm, repeat the process as many times as you wish.

 For example, if my results described a people that were religious and sought conversion, I'd assume they were a proud folk, prone to religious extremes and proselytizing.
 And if their primary resource was land, yet spices were rare, I'd assume they grew their own food, but due to a religious prohibition their cuisine was often bland.

-Presume that for Factions the result were a group of Nomads, with conviction their primary advantage.
+Presume that for a faction the result was a group of Nomads, with conviction their primary advantage.
 I could then assume that their elites were a class of religious chiefs.
 If the faction's agenda was to cultivate a rare resource, but they were hindered by cultural taboos, I might decide that they had hired the party to take on the task instead.
 Perhaps the object of their quest was a unique plant, only grown in a distant place, and that the mission must remain a secret!

 Finally, the party would meet with one of the faction agents: a spy posing as a peddler.
 Only she could tell them where the plant grew, and how to cultivate it.
-I keep in mind that this person should likely appear in the region's **Heart** (see below).
+I keep in mind that this person should likely appear in an important place such as the region's **Heart**.

-Your first region is now complete.
-To expand your realm, repeat the process as many times as you wish.